pyokosmeme/HyperMask/README.md

 ### **Slash Commands**

 - **`/debug`**
-  *Description:* Toggle verbose logging and/or show the conversation context.
+  *Description:* Toggle verbose logging and/or display the conversation context.
   *Options:*
-  - **action:** Choose among `'toggle'` (to switch verbose logging on/off), `'show'` (to display the conversation context via DM), or `'both'`.
+  - **action:** Choose among `'toggle'` (switch verbose logging on/off), `'show'` (display the conversation context via DM), or `'both'`.

 - **`/reroll`**
   *Description:* Reroll the last assistant response with optional additional context.
   *Options:*
-  - **context (optional):** Provide extra context that the bot should consider when generating a new response.
+  - **context (optional):** Provide extra context for generating a new response.

 ### **Log Channel Text Commands**

 - **`shutdown? {DEFAULT_NAME}`**
-  *Description:* When an admin types `shutdown? {DEFAULT_NAME}`, the bot will announce its shutdown in the log channel and then disconnect.
+  *Description:* When an admin types `shutdown? {DEFAULT_NAME}`, the bot announces its shutdown in the log channel and disconnects.

 - **`user data? [user_id]`**
-  *Description:* Retrieve detailed conversation data for a specified user (intended for troubleshooting memory saving/retrieval).
+  *Description:* Retrieve detailed conversation data for a specified user (for troubleshooting memory saving/retrieval).
 Replace `[user_id]` with the actual user ID.
 If no data is found, the bot will indicate so.

-> **Note:** These text-based commands are intended for administrative purposes and are processed only in the log channel.
+> **Note:** These commands are for administrative purposes and are processed only in the log channel.

 ---